 Rent a Car in Croatia

-Renting a car for your Croatia vacation itinerary can be a fabulous way to travel.
 A Croatia road trip allows for more freedom to explore and releases you from being tethered to a schedule.
+Additionally, you can take the rental car on a ferry.

-However, considering that most Croatia destinations are small enough to be explored on foot – a car useless once you arrive.
+However, a car is usually useless once you arrive.
 Furthermore, parking in or near city centers is problematic (and can be expensive).

 Having long been a vacation destination, Croatia has ample places to stay in a range of prices that will fit nearly all budgets.

-The top consideration when choosing where to stay in Croatia is the location within your destination.
-We typically recommend staying very close to the city center – where sites and attractions are easily reached on foot.
+The top consideration is the location within your destination.
+We typically recommend staying very close to the city center – where nearly everything is easily reached on foot.

 The downside to staying in the middle of an Old Town center, however, is it can be noisy well into the late evening and early morning hours.

-Additionally, it is typical for accommodations to have multiple floors and no elevator.
+It is also typical for accommodations to have multiple floors and no elevator.
 So, climbing stairs is something to keep in mind.

 In addition to choosing the ideal location for your accommodations, you should also think about what type of places you want to stay in.